ufersa/plataforma-sabia/CONTRIBUTING.md

 ### Quick Guide to Contributing

-Here is a quick guide to doing code contributions to the project.
+Here is a quick guide for doing code contributions to the project.

-1. Find some issue you're interested in, or a feature that you'd like to tackle.
-Also make sure that no one else is already working on it.
+1. Find some issue you're interested in or a feature that you'd like to tackle.
+Make sure that no one else is already working on it.
 We don't want you to be disappointed.

-2. Discuss the change you wish to make via issue with the owners of this repository before making a change.
+2. Discuss the change you wish to make via issue with the maintainers before making a change.

 2. Fork, then clone: `git clone https://github.com/YOUR_USERNAME/plataforma-sabia.git`